EvidentlyKevin/Pangolution/README.md

 The pangolins are being overly punished for exceeding the carrying capacity.
 Genes do not have much effect on the simulation as they should.
-The regions are not distinct.\n
+The regions are not distinct.

 The Pangolins are currently _______ (not alright)